KunwooLeeKay/emg2qwerty/README.md

 - [ ] **Experiment with data preprocessing and feature extractors**:
   - [x] Modify the data loader to use past-only data for training
-  - [ ] Run training with new band-pass filters (40 Hz high-pass and 500 Hz low-pass)
+  - [x] Run training with new band-pass filters (40 Hz high-pass and 500 Hz low-pass)
-  - [ ] Play with data pre-processing and augmentations
 - [ ] **Experiment with the model**:
   - [ ] Incorporate transformer encoder / conformer / etc.
 - [ ] **Experiment with the inference**:
   - [ ] Incorporate a new LM module (explore character- vs word-level LM module + check gpt-2 style modules on top)
-  - [x] Include test results for online inference
+  - [ ] Include test results for online inference
 - [ ] **Experiment with hand animation (if time permits)**:
   - [ ] Explore and incorporate the [emg2pose](https://github.com/facebookresearch/emg2pose) dataset